YANGWU001/TASA/README.md

 | **Algebra2005** | 574 | 210,710 | 112 | 809,694 | Algebra |
 | **Bridge2006** | 1,138 | 207,856 | 493 | 3,679,199 | Pre-Algebra |

-See [DATASETS.md](./DATASETS.md) for detailed descriptions, download links, and citations.
+📖 See [DATASETS.md](./DATASETS.md) for detailed descriptions, download links, and citations.

+**Note**: After running the experiments, the following directories will be generated:
+- `data/` - Preprocessed datasets and trained KT models
+- `bank/` - Student profiles (persona, memory, dialogue history)
+- `results/` - Experimental results for each method

 ---